Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 Shawn talks about the value of gaining momentum, and the need to push past fear of the first draft.
 I’d certainly agree with that.
 I’m always fascinated to read about other writers’ processes, and in keeping with that I’d like to share some of my own reflections on writing.

-.
+The main obstacle I usually face is finding my thesis.
 In most cases, I have only the topic itself in mind, and haven’t decided in advance how I feel about it, or what my position is.
 I have ideas and thoughts, but the connecting thread between them is murky.

 I arrange my notes in a text file, add some space above them, and then start writing at the top of the file, transforming a note into a thought or section and removing it.
 Thus, I write against or through my notes.
 Preparation is essential: your thoughts have to be in order to make that system work.
 I use simple bulleted lists to organise points - a list for each topic or section, with a maximum of two indentation-levels.
 It’s simple, and it works.